-With Sylvan’s Engineering programs in the Barrie region, learning is fun and exciting!
+Our Engineering programs in the Barrie region are designed for big time fun!
 Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
-Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
-Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!
+Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
+It’s a novel way for your son or daughter to develop critical 21st century skills while solving problems just like an engineer!

-In addition to offering fun and memorable experiences, our Engineering courses in the Barrie region help equip students with vital STEM (science, technology, engineering and math) abilities.
-Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼
+Our Engineering courses in the Barrie region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
+Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 Attention all Aspiring Engineers

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
 Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
 We also keep parents informed by sending out regular communication, including a recap of each week’s project.
 We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!

 Our Engineering programs in the Barrie region include:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.

 - STEM-focused learning that will help your child acquire valuable 21st century skills.